robrix/Many-Types-Make-Light-Work/README.md

 # Many Types Make Light Work

 This is the talk I will be giving at [NSScotland 2014](http://nsscotland.com) in Edinburgh on October 26, 2014.
-I am currently working on the [draft of my slides & presenter’s notes](https://github.com/robrix/Many-Types-Make-Light-Work/pull/1); you will probably want to look at that first.

 ## Synopsis (for the conf)